Buying Pre-Owned Computers with Used Software: Know Before You Buy

 In this increasingly global environment, it is also important to know the differences in laws between countries.
 Vernor v.
 Autodesk, Inc., which involved the resale of pre-owned licenses of AutoCAD software on eBay, potentially set a precedent in the United States that software licenses are not resalable.
 However, this is not the case in other countries.
 According to Jennifer Baker at PCWorld, the European Court of Justices ruled that, “The exclusive right of distribution of a copy of a computer program covered by such a licence [sic] is exhausted on its first sale.”
 Meaning once bought, anyone can sell a license in the same way one would sell a movie or video game they purchased.

 Most software companies provide regular updates to their programs and expect owners to update them on a regular basis.
 If a used computer has preloaded software that hasn’t been updated in a long time, the software may have reached its end-of-life (EOL) and updates are no longer available.
-In this case, be prepared to spend more money purchasing new software and be sure to factor this into the overall cost of the used machine.

 Is used software the best option for your business?
 Contact us for a consultation.